Read Out Loud

 Should dentures be left out at night?

-Brushing your gums and tongue with a soft toothbrush everyday will assist the general health of the supporting tissue and brushing gums and tongue is equally important even if you still have remaining teeth.
+Brushing your gums and tongue with a soft toothbrush and mouthwash or toothpaste everyday will assist the general health of the supporting tissue and brushing gums and tongue is equally important even if you still have remaining teeth.

 How long do dentures last?